Steve Gilchrist: Politics

 Active in the Ontario Progressive Conservative Party since 1970, Gilchrist first ran for the Ontario legislature in the 1990 provincial election in the riding of Scarborough East, but placed third behind incumbent Liberal Ed Fulton and the winner, New Democrat Bob Frankford.
 Later that year, he was elected third vice president of the Ontario Progressive Conservative Party.
-Two years later, he was elected, unanimously, as president of party and served from 1992 to 1994, succeeding Tony Clement.
+Two years later, he was acclaimed as President of the party and served from 1992 to 1994, succeeding Tony Clement.
 From 1990 to 1994, Gilchrist hosted various cable television shows on Trillium Cable in Scarborough.

 The Tories won a majority government in the 1995 election under Mike Harris.
 In a rematch from 1990, Gilchrist easily defeated Frankford by almost 12,000 votes, the highest plurality of any Toronto riding.
 He was immediately elected chair of the Standing Committee on Resources Development and he was named a parliamentary assistant to the Ministry of Municipal Affairs and Housing in 1997.

 Gilchrist was re-elected in the 1999 provincial election, defeating Liberal candidate Peter Vanderyagt by about 3,500 votes.
-On June 17, 1999, Gilchrist was named Minister of Municipal Affairs and Housing, but stepped aside to defend himself from allegations by the development industry in October 1999 after he had announced his intention to ban all development on the Oak Ridges Moraine.
-The allegations were proved to be unfounded and he was exonerated, but was not returned to cabinet.
+On June 17, 1999, Gilchrist was named Minister of Municipal Affairs and Housing but stepped aside to defend himself from allegations by the development industry in October 1999 after he had announced his intention to ban all development on the Oak Ridges Moraine.
+The allegations were proved to be unfounded, and he was exonerated but was not returned to cabinet.
 Shortly thereafter, he was appointed as co-chair of the Red Tape Commission and as a Commissioner on the Board of Internal Economy, the all-party committee that oversees the operation of the Ontario Parliament building.

 While serving as a cabinet minister, Gilchrist was responsible for co-ordinating the forced amalgamation of municipal governments in Ottawa, Hamilton and Sudbury.
 The political debate on the future of the Oak Ridges Moraine also began during his tenure.
 He remained active on the file after his resignation until the passage of the Oak Ridges Moraine Conservation Act in 2001.

 Gilchrist was elected as Chair of the Standing Committee on General Government and, on April 25, 2002, he was appointed as parliamentary assistant to the Minister of Energy and Environment.

-On June 28, 2001, Gilchrist was put in charge of a commission looking into alternative fuel sources.
+On June 28, 2001, Gilchrist was put in charge of a Select Committee tasked with the goal of reviewing alternative, i.e. "green", fuel sources.
 In the same year, he backed Jim Flaherty's unsuccessful bid to succeed Mike Harris as party leader.
-In 2002, he was appointed as the first commissioner of alternative energy for the province of Ontario, a position he held until December 2003.
+In 2002, he was appointed as the first Commissioner of Alternative Energy for the province of Ontario, a position he held until December 2003.